Dover Western Heights: The Citadel

 In 1807, following a collapse of part of the fortifications,another application was made for revetting to take place.
 At the end of the Napoleonic Wars the Citadel remained unfinished.
 In 1853, at the start of the Crimean War, work resumed on completing and revetting the ditches.
 At the same time, some of the existing casemates were adapted to provide barracks accommodation for 500 men.

 By 1860, the Citadel was entered via a drawbridge over the ditch, through a gate on the eastern side.
 A tunnel then led through the rampart into the fort by way of the main guard room.

 Between 1860 and 1874 outworks were added.
 By now, within the ramparts, the Citadel contained barracks, stores and magazines arrayed around a large parade ground.
 The bomb-proof Officers' Quarters and Mess, built by Major William Jervois in 1860, was designed in part to be able to function as a defensible keep in the event of the Citadel being stormed by the enemy.

 After 1890 the Citadel ceased to have a defensive role and functioned as a large barracks and mobilisation centre, with additional hut accommodation provided for up to 900 soldiers in total.
 During World War I it was occupied by the 3rd (Reserve) Battalion, Buffs (East Kent Regiment), charged with training reinforcement drafts for the service battalions serving overseas.
 In 1956, the Citadel was handed over to HM Prison Service.
 It served successively as a Borstal, a Youth Custody Centre and a Young Offender Institution.

-The Armaments
+Armaments

 It was initially envisaged that the Citadel would be armed with forty-three 18-pounder guns, and thirty-one carronades.
 By the 1860s, it was re-armed with eighteen 18-pounder carronades, twenty 12-pounder carronades and ten 8-inch mortars.